 - Take 1 teaspoon of senna leaves and 1 teaspoon of fennel.
 Boil in glass of water.
 Drink this infusion before going to bed.

 - Prepare powder of senna leaves.
-Mix this with equal amount of ginger powder and fennel seed powder.
+Mix this with an equal amount of ginger powder and fennel seed powder.
 Take 1 teaspoon of this mixed powder with a glass of warm water at bed time.

 - Take 100 grams of senna leaves and 25 grams of raisins.
 Grind well and roll into small balls of marble size.
 Take one at night with hot water.